kateboden/mom6_dart_tutorial/docs/03-MOM6_DART_Setup.md

+---
+layout: default
+title: Multi-Instance MOM6 with DART
+---

-# Setting Up a Multi-Instance MOM6 Case with DART
+# Setting Up a Multi-Instance CESM Case with DART

 This page describes step-by-step how to set up and run a multi-instance MOM6 case with data assimilation (DA) using DART.